afstanton/startup/README.md

 The [license_finder](https://github.com/pivotal/LicenseFinder) gem is important because some corporate environments prohibit certain open source license, in particular those of the GPL family.
 Some licenses are simply necessary to accept - you can't build a Rails app if you reject them.
 I've accepted those ahead of time, and I'll accept others if necessary, but I plan on trying to avoid those from the GPL family so as to minimize issues.
 (The LGPL is acceptable, though, and I will go into why later.)

 I use [overcommit](https://github.com/sds/overcommit) to manage git hooks for automating code quality.
 You obviously don't have to, but I recommend it.

+[Sidekiq](https://github.com/mperham/sidekiq) is probably the best background processing system for Rails that I've found.
+It is released under the LGPL, which for a moment gave me pause on including this, but I did my homework and decided it was fine.
+Regardless, any background jobs I get around to building will use ActiveJob (despite losing some Sidekiq functionality), so if you want to rip out Sidekiq and replace it, it should not be too painful.

+# Environment variables

+You'll need to define these:

+- REDIS_URL

+In production, you will also need:

+- STARTUP_DATABASE_PASSWORD (adjust to suit your app once you've renamed it)

+Optional variables:

+- RAILS_MAX_THREADS (defaults to 5)

 # Code Quality